hydrabus/rhme-2016/Jumpy.md

 ```

 The next step was to modify simavr\examples\board_simduino to simavr\examples\board_hydra in order to add pty simulation for UART RX&TX

+First step was to convert Jumpy.bin to Jumpy.hex in order to be loaded by simavr which is done by using 010 Editor by loading the Jumpy.bin and doing `Export Hex...` to Intel 16-Bit Hex Code (*.hex) => Jumpy.hex

 Shell 1
 ```bash